ClimateImpactLab/impact-calculations/docs/aggregator.md

    `-aggregated`, to distinguish multiple weighting schemes.
  - `timeout`: The number of hours to allow the process to work, before considering a directory abandoned (default: 24).
+ - `check-variable`: The aggregation code attempts to validate output files before attempting to aggregate them.
+The checks are defined in `generate.checks.check_result_100years`.
+These checks currently include checking the size of the result-- at least 100 years, where the standard length is 120, and the number of regions, defaulted to 24378 but overrideable with the `region-count` configuration option-- and that an arbitrary year of values all look valid.

 Filtering Targets (also Optional):